imaaduddin/Quote-Generator/README.md

 # Quote-Generator

-A quote generator project from some of my favorite anime charcters using JavaScript.
+A quote generator project generating popular quotes using JavaScript.